sagun98/node-projects/login/README.md

 # Starting the NodeAuth project
 Necessary modules:
 sudo npm -g install express
 sudo npm -g install express-generator
+Go to the project folder and run 'express'
+Check and add all the dependencies

 Then run **express** in the folder to install necessary folders.